AVIAN DISEASES AND SYMPTOMS

 - Rescued skin elasticity

-- Not well formed droppings / dry droppings
+- Not well formed droppings/ dry droppings or no droppings

 EARLY SIGNS OF ILLNESS IN PARROTS

 If your bird exhibits these clinical signs, please be sure to make an appointment with your avian veterinarian as soon as possible!

 - Prolonged moult or continual presence of pinfeathers

 - Stained feathers around the nares, face or vent